lhriscu/PARLAM/README.md

 ## Architecture Diagram

-This project uses a hybrid architecture that combines ROS 1 and ROS 2 modules to perform the experiments of PARLAM with a robot.
+This project uses a hybrid architecture that combines ROS 1 and ROS 2 modules to perform the experiments of PARLAM with [IVO robot](https://upcommons.upc.edu/bitstream/handle/2117/373443/2598-IVO-Robot%20-A-New-Social-Robot-for-Human-Robot-Collaboration(1).pdf?sequence=1).
 Only the ROS 2 modules are published in this repository.

 The system is designed to support both autonomous robotic capabilities and human teleoperation.
 In teleoperated scenarios, the robot leverages only the `speech_input_server` and `speech_output_server` nodes for verbal interaction, to use the same voice as in the autonomous case.
 To support this mode, we provide a dedicated launch file for the operator: [`parlam_operator.launch.py`](parlam_pkg_bringup/launch/parlam_operator.launch.py).
 For a brief guide of how to use such nodes, see the [operator guide](README_Operator.md).